rafik83/Meeting/README.md

-Then you're reading to start hacking.
+Then you're ready to start hacking.

-You should access the project via http://admin.vimeet.proximum/app_dev.php/fr/event
+You should access the project via http://admin.vimeet.proximum.wip/app_dev.php/fr/event

 ### Day to day usage